medialab/minet/docs/cli.md

                                 progress indicator for large files given as input to the command.
   -i, --input INPUT             CSV file (potentially gzipped) containing all
-                                the urls you want to process.
+                                the start urls you want to process.
 Will consider `-` as stdin.
   --resume                      Whether to resume an interrupted crawl.
   --refresh-per-second REFRESH_PER_SECOND
                                 Number of times to refresh the progress bar per